Share

 Responsible soy is defined as soy that meets the expectations of the SNDI, i.e. where physical control ensures that imported soy is not linked to legal or illegal deforestation and conversion practices, based on the cut-off date of 1 January 2020 at the latest.

-The ZDC (Zero Deforestation and Conversion) methodology, developed by Earthworm and recognised by the signatories of the Manifesto, allows importing of soy that meets the expectations of the SNDI into the country.
+The ZDC (Zero Deforestation and Conversion) methodology, developed by Earthworm and recognised by the signatories of the Manifesto, allows importing of soy into the country that meets the expectations of the SNDI.

 In addition, the SNDI platform has published a dashboard for assessing the deforestation/ conversion risks associated with French soy imports.
 This tool makes it possible to check the risk exposure of soy.

-Finally, this approach is intended to be extended to the European level: we are in dialogue with and encourage other European countries to develop an initiative similar to the Manifesto, based on the same commitments and equivalent tools, so that the impact applies to all soy imports into the European Union, and not just to France.
+Finally, this approach is intended to be extended to the European level: we are in dialogue with and encourage other European countries to develop similar initiatives, based on the same commitments and equivalent tools, so that the impact applies to all soy imports into the European Union, and not just to France.

 Commitments of value chain actors